|Steam Train Charter

 four berth cabins.
 A maximum of

-three guests are accommodated in
+two guests are accommodated in

 four berth cabins.
 Facilities are